Disclaimer: I own nothing. All belongs to Glee writers and creators.

 If she was looking for the last one, Rachel certainly wasn't interested.
 Not after prom.
 She couldn't lose her grip on that positive change between them, that little bit of progress she'd been looking for two years now, even if it had left them on unsteady ground.
 It was better than being at each other's throats over that boy.

 "That's it?"
 Quinn snapped suddenly, rising to her feet in a quick motion that would've had Rachel stumbling backward had it not been for the railing behind her.
-As it was, the blonde's motion brought her into Rachel's personal space so she could feel her flaring breaths and smell her intoxicating citrus perfume and see the sparks jetting out in gold flecks in her fiery hazel eyes.
+As it was, Quinn's movement brought her into Rachel's personal space, so she could feel her flaring breaths and smell her intoxicating citrus perfume and see the sparks jetting out in gold flecks in her fiery hazel eyes.
 "That's all you have to say?"

 Rachel reeled, trying to grab onto something intelligible to say in the fog of her mind, eventually stammering, "Wh-what do you want me to say?"

 "Aren't you thrilled?
 Finn's finally come to his senses about whorish, cheating old me and rush back into your virgin arms?" she snarled, tears threatening to spill over yet again, and despite all the vicious intensity she was throwing down at her, all Rachel could do was shake her head meekly.